lolkatz/github-pages-with-jekyll/_posts/2021-03-11-pivoting-throwback-network.md

 ![Throwback hacks website](/github-pages-with-jekyll/assets/images/tb-hacks-website.png)\
 Figure 2: Throwback Hacks website

-Before we go any further I'll show you a slightly different network diagram notice that will help me illustrate the path I took through the network.
+Before we go any further I'll show you a slightly different network diagram that will help me illustrate the path I took through the network.
 On the diagram you can see my laptop which has VPN connection to the network.
-I will use the IP that correspond to tun0 (you can see that address ifconfig) when I set up reverse shell and such.
+I will use the IP that correspond to tun0 (you can see that address with ifconfig) when I set up reverse shell and such.
 The network I'm in is 10.200.19.0/24 but yours maybe different.

 ![Throwback hacks website](/github-pages-with-jekyll/assets/images/tb-network-diagram2.png)\
 Figure 3: Network diagram from my perspective